cwchentw/lightweight-cms/content/reference/concept.md

 ## Synposis

 mdcms stands for a flat-file based content management system powered by PHP.
 The software bridges between incoming URLs and corresponding directories or files on a web server.
-Because content of mdcms sites are stored in flat files, there is no relational database involved in such sites.
+Because contents of mdcms sites are stored in flat files, there is no relational database involved in such sites.

 This article introduces concepts related to mdcms.

 ## Router

-Router is hub of a mdcms site.
+A router is a hub of a mdcms site.
 It receives requests from a web server (Apache or Nginx), maps a URL to corresponding directory or post file and sends responses back to the server.

 Users of mdcms seldom require to edit this script by themselves.